defuse/defuse.github.io/content/posts/security-audit-process.md

 all the things that could possibly go wrong with *that kind of thing*.
 For example, if it's an encryption program, I think about: weak key generation, nonce reuse, weak encryption algorithms, lack of authentication, side-channel attacks, and so on.
-Write all of these possibilities down.
+I write all of these possibilities down.
 The point of this exercise is to bring all of the things that *might* go wrong into your short-term memory so that they will stand out to you, if they actually *have* gone wrong, while you're reading the relevant code.